 The Business Case for Emotional Intelligence

 The following 19 points build a case for how emotional intelligence contributes to the bottom line in any work organization.
 Based on data from a variety of sources, it can be a valuable tool for HR practitioners and managers who need to make the case in their own organizations.
 The Consortium also invites submissions of other research for the Business Case.
 All submissions will be reviewed to determine their suitability.
 Read more»

 These guidelines are based on an exhaustive review of the research literature in training and development, counseling and psychotherapy, and behavior change.
 The guidelines are additive and synergistic; to be effective, social and emotional learning experiences need not adhere to all of these guidelines, but the chances for success increase with each one that is followed.
 Read More»

 This section of the EI Consortium web site is intended to keep you updated with the latest research findings.
 We will be summarizing the latest research in the area of emotional intelligence in the workplace by providing you with abstracts of the latest articles from the literature.
-Each month we will be highlighting a different area from the scholarly literature on emotional intelligence.
-If you want research updates sent to you automatically, just sign up for our monthly newsletter
+We will be highlighting a different area from the scholarly literature on emotional intelligence.
+If you want research updates sent to you automatically, just sign up for our monthly newsletter.

 Share this resource with others

 Check out our new EVENTS section to find out about the latest conferences and training opportunities involving members of the EI Consortium.